mdeeds/music-revolution/readme.md

 **Prototype**

-Lines are created in-order and cannot be rearanged.
+Phrases are created in-order and cannot be rearanged.
 They can be muted, but there is no sequencing.
-All lines play simultaneously.
+All phrases play simultaneously.

-The lines created by other musicians can also be muted or played.
+The phrases created by other musicians can also be muted or played.
-Muting or playing these lines does not cause you to enter the [Other's Studios].
+Muting or playing these phrases does not cause you to move between rooms.

 **Beta**

-Lines can be sequenced into a song structure.
+Phrases can be sequenced into sections which together complete a song.
 They may play or not play at different parts of the song.
 Playback can be started or stopped at any point.

 Song structure is shared between musicians.

 **MVP**

-Lines can start before the first bar. (i.e. pickup notes or anacrusis.)
+Phrases can start before the first bar. (i.e. pickup notes or anacrusis.)
 They also do not need to extend the full duration of the line.

-Latency for an individual line can be adjusted after it has been recorded.
+Latency for an individual phrase can be adjusted after it has been recorded.

 #### The Dark Corner